zachgee/Green_Team/README.md

 The data will be centralize in a Amazon cloud service using a Postgre database.
 We decided use a relational database to analyze the connection between the datasets.

 ### Libraries / Packages
-The dashboard will be designed based on the open source framework [streamlit] (https://streamlit.io/) which is based in pythong.
+The dashboard will be designed based on the open source framework [streamlit] (https://streamlit.io/) which is based in python.
 Additionally we will use plotly for chart and visualization tools.
+The final release/deploy will be using the streamlit library.

 ## Deliverable(s) and timeframe
-- smaller actions/steps to be taken.
-Make sure these can be broken down into issues.
-- What the final  project will be (website, dashboard, analysis, etc).

 ## Successes metrics -